eugenividal/GEOG5995M_Assessment_2/README.md

 # 'Planning for Drunks'

-This agent-based model (ABM) simulates drunk people on their way back home from the town's pub and it is the assessment 2 for the module **GEOG5995M Programming for Social Science: Core Skills**.
+This project is the assessment 2 for the module **GEOG5995M Programming for Social Science: Core Skills** and consists in the design of an agent-based model (ABM) that simulates drunk people on their way back home after a night out in the town's pub.

 To run it three files (in the folder `Code and data`) are needed: